Reapplication, Disbursement, & Other Information

 - Admissions, matriculation and registration requirements have been met.

-- Federal Perkins and Federal Direct Stafford Loan recipients have signed and returned all required promissory notes and completed entrance counseling.
+- Federal Direct Stafford Loan recipients have electronically signed and completed all required promissory notes and completed entrance counseling.

 - All documents (e.g., complete income tax records) have been provided in cases where verification is required.